HenriWahl/checkmk-agent-plugin-kubernetes-namespaces/README.md

 This project provides a Checkmk agent plugin for monitoring Kubernetes namespaces and their resources.
 It includes server-side WATO settings for configuring some monitoring parameters.

+An agent plugin will be installed on the Kubernetes nodes.
+The plugin will collect the data deliver it to the Checkmk server.
+The collected data are retrieved from local `kubectl` commands.

 ## Features

 - Monitor Kubernetes namespaces and these resources: